 Mary and Samuel Somit Preservation Internship

-We are now accepting applications for the 2019 Mary and Samuel Somit Preservation Internship.
-Applications will be accepted through March 8, 2019.
+We are no longer accepting applications for the 2023 Mary and Samuel Somit Preservation Internship.

 The Mary and Samuel Somit Preservation Internship Program at the University of Chicago Library offers an annual six-week internship in the areas of library preservation, conservation, digitization and digital library collections.
 The Program has been made possible through the generosity of Dr. Albert Somit, AB’41, PhD’47, University of Chicago alumnus and past president of Southern Illinois University.
 Established to honor his parents’ legacy, the internships support the needs of the Library and its collections and prepare students for the important work of preserving and providing long-term access to library resources and other scholarly works in all formats for research and teaching.